niemand8080/nvim-config/README.md

 #### Nerd Fonts

-[nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons) is optional and used to display file icons.
+[Nvim-tree](https://github.com/nvim-tree/nvim-tree.lua) is optional.
+It uses [nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons) which is optional too and used to display file icons.
 It requires a [nerd font](https://www.nerdfonts.com/).
 Your terminal emulator must be configured to use that font, usually "Hack Nerd Font"

 ##### Install Nerdfonts